About Bay Area Older Adults

 Bay Area Older Adults is a charitable 501(c)3 organization that helps older adults improve the quality of their lives.

 How the idea came about

-Bay Area Older Adults (BAO) was created by Anne Ferguson out of her love for her dear grandparents, who passed away several years ago.
+Bay Area Older Adults (BAO) was founded by Anne Ferguson in 2008 out of her love for her dear grandparents, who passed away a few years earlier.
 At BAO, we are inspired by our desire to bring joy to and improve the lives of older adults.
 BAO is Anne’s humble offering to the older adult community in the name of her grandparents, Jacqueline and Jean–Paul Latil.